Selected Correspondence Peter

 And secondly, to experience this Actual Freedom one would have to actively pursue ‘self’-immolation.

-For me, once I found out about it, dug into it, remembered a peak experience, it re-activated a pure intent in me – a burning desire that we humans find a way to live together in peace and harmony on the magical fairy tale like, paradisiacal planet.
+For me, once I found out about it, dug into it, remembered a peak experience, it activated a sincere intent in me – a burning desire that we humans find a way to live together in peace and harmony on the magical fairy tale like, paradisiacal planet.

 As I explored into things in the spiritual world, I eventually realised that the only reason I needed to trust was that I kept having these feelings of doubt.
 If I had no doubt, if I was absolutely certain, if it was obvious and factual – then I had no need to trust, trust then is irrelevant.
 Once I saw the role trust played as the guardian and defender of beliefs, I was then able to investigate the doubts to see how valid they were.
 To really begin to challenge my beliefs which required trust, faith and hope to sustain – to ‘prop up’ as it were.
 Of course, then the feelings of guilt, being a traitor, being ungrateful, etc. come up, but what to do.